lablup/raftify/README.md

 ### Manipulate FSM by RaftServiceClient

-If you want to operate the FSM remotely, use the `RaftServiceClient`.
+If you want to operate the FSM remotely, use `RaftServiceClient`.

 ```rust
 let mut leader_client = create_client(&"127.0.0.1:60061").await.unwrap();